 - Implants look natural and can lead to improved self-confidence

 - You can maintain bone and gum health with dental implants

 - Eating is easier with a stable tooth replacement

 - The denture itself will last longer thanks to a healthier jawbone

 - You can avoid the sunken facial appearance that often accompanies tooth loss

 - Dental implants last a lifetime with proper maintenance

 How It Works

-The number of implant posts that you require depends on how many teeth you have lost, and where in the jaw the denture will be placed.
+The number of implant posts that you require depends on how many teeth you have lost and where in the jaw the denture will be placed.
 Sometimes, a complete denture can be secured on as few as four dental implant posts.

-For traditional dental implants, the implant posts will be placed and allowed to heal over the course of several months.
+For traditional dental implants, the implant posts will be placed and allowed to heal over several months.
 A temporary prosthetic may be worn during this time to ensure you don’t have to spend any extra time with missing teeth.
 Once the posts have healed together with the jaw, the denture can be affixed on top.